-(Names of Viceroy and Members of Council, in order of seniority.)"
+(Names of Viceroy and

+Members of Council,

+in order of seniority)"
-31. Office memorandum.-The department, branch, place, date of issue, and the species of communication, are shown on the top of the copy for signature ; and the address, below, after the name and designation of the signing officer.

-32. In the address, the designation only of the addressee is given ; but if the addressee is a non-official, his name is given instead.

-33. Unofficial communications are treated like the 'office memorandum.'
+- 31. Office memorandum.-The department, branch, place, date of issue, and the species of communication, are shown on the top of the copy for signature; and the address, below, after the name and designation of the signing officer - 32.
+In the address, the designation only of the addressee is given; but if the addressee is a non-official, his name is given instead. - 33.
+Unofficial communications are treated like the 'office memorandum.'

-34. Telegram.-The telegram is copied on the proper form prescribed by the Telegraph Department, and is despatched on the very day it is received in the issue branch.

-35. It may be signed by the registrar, or a superintendent of the department; unless it conveys orders as to the confirmation or commutation of a capital sentence, in which case, it must be signed by a secretary of the department.

-36. Notification - The notification is published in the government gazette, under the signature of the secretary of the department.

-37. The department, place, and date of issue, are shown on the top.

-38. As is the case with all official communications, the notification is issued and published under the direction of the head of the government; and the fact 1s indicated by the insertion of the words, "By order, etc.," immediately above the secretary's signature.
-This practice, however, has of late fallen into desuetude.
+- 34. Telegram.-The telegram is copied on the proper form prescribed by the Telegraph Department, and is despatched on the very day it is received in the issue branch. - 35.
+It may be signed by the registrar, or a superintendent of the department; unless it conveys orders as to the confirmation or commutation of a capital sentence, in which case, it must be signed by a secretary of the department. - 36.
+Notification The notification is published in the government gazette, under the signature of the secretary of the department. - 37.
+The department, place, and date of issue, are shown on the top. - 38.
+As is the case with all official communications, the notification is issued and published under the direction of the head of the government; and the fact is indicated by the insertion of the words, "By order, etc.," immediately above the secretary's signature.
+This practice, however, has of late fallen into desuetude. - 40.
+As the 'resolution' is virtually a 'circular,' inasmuch as it is addressed to several administrations, it is treated like the 'circular' It is unnecessary, as is sometimes done, to communicate the 'resolution' by separate 'endorsement.' - 41.
+The 'resolution' like the 'circular' and the 'despatch' generally issues in print, and is signed by the secretary of the department.

-39. Resolution.-The 'resolution ' being in fact a general order, or a proceeding of the government, which is to be communicated to the several administrations concerned, the copy for signature is generally headed by the words, "Extract from the Proceedings of the Government of India in the--- Department, No. --- dated --- the --- 18--."

-40. As the 'resolution' is virtually a 'circular,' inasmuch as it is addressed to several administrations, it is treated like the 'circular.'
-It is unnecessary, as is sometimes done, to communicate the 'resolution' by separate 'endorsement.'

-41. The 'resolution' like the 'circular' and the 'despatch' generally issues in print, and is signed by the secretary of the department.

-§ 2.-Examining.
+§ 2 .- Examining.